aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 }
 ```
 [After you activate cost allocation tags in the AWS Cost Explorer, AWS uses the cost allocation tags to organize your resource costs on your cost allocation report, to make it easier for you to categorize and track your AWS costs.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)

+**Using AWS Trusted Advisor**

+AWS Trusted Advisor offers a rich set of best practice checks and recommendations across five categories: cost optimization; security; fault tolerance; performance; and service limits.

+Under Cost Optimization, it helps in eliminating unused and idle resources or making commitments to reserved capacity.
+The key action items that will help Amazon EKS with EC2 will be around low utilsed EC2 instances, unassociated Elastic IP addresses, Idle Load Balancers, underutilized EBS volumes among other things.
+The complete list of checks are provided at https://aws.amazon.com/premiumsupport/technology/trusted-advisor/best-practice-checklist/.

+The Trusted Advisor also provides Savings Plan and Reserved Instances recommendations for EC2 instances and Fargate - which allows you to commit to a consistent usage amount in exchange for discounted rates.

 **Using third party tools for expenditure awareness**